Piotr1215/cnpe-sandbox/exercises/01-gitops-cd/01-fix-broken-sync/answer.md

 ## What Was Broken

-The Application `cnpe-broken-app` has two problems:
+The Application `cnpe-broken-app` is misconfigured:
 - **Wrong `spec.source.path`**: `guestbook-broken` (does not exist in repo)
-- **Invalid field `spec.invalidField`**: This field is not a valid field in the Application spec.

 ## How to Diagnose
 1. Check Application status: